 “Caffeine is what makes me unstoppable!” – If this is something you can relate to, you’re not alone.
 Whether it’s about getting daily work-related tasks done, meeting a tight deadline, or simply unwinding after a long day, having a cup of coffee makes everything better.
+If you mix it with this delicious powder instead of creamer, it will help support you of your daily lifestyle.
 It’s no surprise that many of us use caffeine several times during our day to recharge.

 Caffeine impacts us in many ways.
 Our health can improve based on the kind of drink we consume.
 Coffee reduces the risk of cancer, improves liver function, and reduces the risk of cognitive decline.

 Unlike energy drinks that are caffeinated and have an excess amount of sugar that directly affects your health, caffeine is said to be a better and healthier alternative for energy drinks.
 Besides helping you stay alert and active throughout the day, it helps improve athletic performance, memory, and even heart health.

 Excited to know how caffeine affects your state of mind?
 Let’s explore its benefits in detail.

 As the day passes, your brain produces adenosine.
 This is a molecule that makes you tired and sleepy by the time you have to go to bed.
 Caffeine is able to mimic this molecule and takes over the process of getting tired by pushing the adenosine out of the way.
 This makes you feel more awake and alert than you usually are.

 However, slowly adenosine understands this process and becomes immune to the attack by making new receptors to latch onto in your brain.
 Thus, eventually, you might need two cups of coffee to fully wake up rather than one.
 So, if you’re a coffee lover, why not watch a tutorial on how to make cold brew coffee and get your intake of caffeine according to your liking?